JanDexter/admin/README.md

 ## 🚀 About This Project

-This project is a Customer Management Dashboard.
-It provides a comprehensive interface for managing customers, tasks, services, and users.
+This project is a Reservation System.

 ## ✨ Features

 ### Core Management
 *   **User Roles:** Admin role with ability to create and manage other users.
 *   **Customer Management:** CRUD operations for customer records with standardized company name handling.
-*   **Task Management:** Assign and track tasks related to customers.
 *   **Service Management:** Define and manage services offered with automatic pricing.
 *   **User Management:** Admin-only interface to manage users with enhanced filtering.